justncodes/moodle-auto-ip-blocker/README.md

     *   Check `moodle_ip_blocker.log` for errors calling the Moodle CLI script (e.g., \"Moodle IP block failed...\").
 Examine `stderr` and `stdout` printed in the log.
     *   Check Moodle DB user permissions (`UPDATE` on `mdl_config`).
     *   Test `block_ip.php` manually (see previous logs for command).
-    *   Purge Moodle caches.
+    *   Purge Moodle caches (`Site administration > Development > Purge caches`).
 *   **Email Notifications Not Sent:**
-    *   Verify `enable_email_notification = true` and `notification_email_address` (must be a Moodle user's email) are set in `config.ini`.
+    *   Verify `enable_email_notification = true` and `notification_email_address` are set in `config.ini`.
+Ensure addresses are comma-separated if multiple.
     *   Check `moodle_ip_blocker.log` for errors related to the Moodle CLI call.
-    *   Run `block_ip.php` manually and check its output for specific mail errors (e.g., \"PHPMailer failed...\", \"Could not find active Moodle user...\").
+    *   Run `block_ip.php` manually and check its output for specific mail errors (e.g., \"PHPMailer failed...\", \"WARNING: Invalid email format...\").
-    *   Verify Moodle's outgoing mail configuration (`Site administration > Server > Email > Outgoing mail configuration`) and ensure Moodle can send *any* email.
+    *   Verify Moodle's outgoing mail configuration (`Site administration > Server > Email > Outgoing mail configuration`) and ensure Moodle can send *any* email from the web interface.
-    *   Check system mail logs (`/var/log/mail.log`, `/var/log/maillog`) or web server error logs for lower-level mail delivery issues.
+    *   Check system mail logs (`/var/log/mail.log`, `/var/log/maillog`) or web server error logs for lower-level mail delivery issues (e.g., SMTP connection errors, authentication failures).
     *   Note the script disables SMTP SSL certificate verification by default (`SMTPOptions` in `block_ip.php`) which might be needed for internal relays but is less secure for external servers.
+If your SMTP server requires valid certificates, you may need to comment out or adjust the `SMTPOptions` block in `block_ip.php`.
 *   **IPs Not Blocked by Firewall (Fail2ban/iptables):**
     *   Verify `enable_fail2ban_blocking = true` in `config.ini`.
     *   Check if IPs are written to `/var/log/moodle_failed_logins.log`.
-    *   Check `/var/log/fail2ban.log` for errors.
+    *   Check `/var/log/fail2ban.log` for errors related to the `moodle-custom` jail or `iptables` actions.
     *   Ensure `iptables` service is functional.
 Check `sudo iptables -L -n`.
     *   Check Fail2ban status: `sudo fail2ban-client status moodle-custom`.
 *   **DB Connection Errors (Python Script):** Check Moodle's `config.php` permissions (readable by root for password retrieval step).
 Verify DB host/user/name in `config.ini`.
 Ensure DB server is running and accessible.
-*   **PHP Deprecated Warnings:** These can generally be ignored.
+*   **PHP Deprecated Warnings:** These can generally be ignored in the `block_ip.php` output.
 They relate to Moodle code using older PHP features and don't typically affect functionality.
-They will likely be addressed in future Moodle updates.